ScanMountGoat/wgsl_to_wgpu/README.md

 - pipeline-overrideable constants
 - push constants
 - `f16` support using [half](https://crates.io/crates/half).
+- support for [preprocessing libraries](#preprocessing-libraries) by specifying the name demangling logic

 ## Usage
 Add the following lines to the `Cargo.toml` and fill in the appropriate versions for `wgsl_to_wgpu`.